collective/collective.autoscaling/README.rst

 Settings
 --------

+- Enabled (yes / no)
-- Maximum height at which images will be automatically resized
+- Maximum height at which images will be automatically resized (in pixels)
-- Maximum width at which images will be automatically resized
+- Maximum width at which images will be automatically resized (in pixels)
+- Show information message to user when images have been resized (yes / no)

 Examples